avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 ## Submit the same BLAST job but using a SLURM script.

 Most of the time you do not use the interactive way for submiting jobs into the cluster.
-To submit jobs, you need to write all the instructions you want the computer execute.
+To submit jobs, you need to write all the instructions you want the computer to execute.
 This is what an script is.

 SLURM uses a [bash](https://www.gnu.org/software/bash/) (computer language) base script to read the instructions.
 The first lines, are reserved words that SLURM needs to read inorder to launch the program: